 Master in Teaching

 Explore your passion for making a difference in the lives of today’s youth with a Master in Teaching degree from City University of Seattle.
-This advanced degree prepares you for a career in teaching grades K-8.
-You’ll be well-equipped to manage classrooms, inspire learning, and give young students the tools to succeed in their education and in life.
+This advanced degree prepares you for a career in teaching, with your choice of up to two endorsement areas (Elementary Education, Special Education, Multilingual Education/ELL, and/or Reading).
+In the Masters in Teaching program you will explore socio-cultural and historical foundations of education while learning to create equitable environments where students feel seen, heard, challenged, and inspired to become global citizens who can co-create a better world now and in the future.

 Classes are available online and on Saturdays, so you can fit coursework in around your schedule.
 Courses are taught by educators who are actively teaching in the field, and are able to share their real-world experience and insights.